the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-To test the search feature, we set up the mocking differently, because we're handling initial request, plus another request once the user searches for more stories by a specific search term:
+To test the search feature, we set up the mocking differently because we're handling initial request, plus another request once the user searches for more stories by a specific search term:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~